 Be ready – it’s shocking

-Audiences should be warned beforehand that Vox Lux depicts horrific events in vivid detail.
+Audiences should be warned that Vox Lux depicts horrific events in vivid detail.
 Rampages with firearms are shocking, but only serve to show what it is that pop music tries to do – which is what young Celeste wisely notes: “I make pop music to make people feel good.”

 The film’s original songs were written by Sia

-Vox Lux reaches its end and climax with a full-on immersion into rock-concert world, not dissimilar to Bohemian Rhapsody.
+Vox Lux reaches its end and climax with a full-on immersion into rock concert world, not dissimilar to Bohemian Rhapsody.
 The original music in this concert, as well as throughout the whole song, is done by artist and hit-maker Sia.
 For a movie that’s about pop music, this movie needed to have good songs, and Sia is great.

 Ryan Rojas